wainainapitt/Health-and-Fitness-Tracker/README.md

 - Health Report:Generate a comprehensive health report at the click of a button.
 This report includes your Body Mass Index (BMI) and categorizes your health status based on BMI values.
 Whether you're underweight, normal, overweight, or obese, you'll have a clear understanding of your health.

 - Health Tips:*Access a repository of health and fitness tips to help you make informed decisions about your well-being.
 Knowledge is power, and these tips can guide you in leading a healthier life.
+Keep fit always,word hard for a better lifestyle